 Disable tracer fire

 Removes the light tracers from your weapons when firing.
-AKA the worst thing in CS:GO.
-If someone had told me about this command when the game launched I’d probably be on NiP by now.
+AKA the worst part of CS:GO.
+If someone had told us about this command when the game launched we’d probably be on NiP by now.

 Save graphics options

-This saves your graphics options so they will be the same the next time you start up the game.
+This saves your graphics options so they’ll be the same the next time you start up the game.
 Important.

 Adding this set of commands to your autoexec file will make the whole map appear on the radar the entire time, making it easier to spot enemies.

 This will also make the radar a bit bigger, make icons appear larger on it and decenter it so it no longer moves with you.
 This means less space is wasted if you’re close to the edge of the map.

 Perhaps the most important part of CS:GO’s HUD is the crosshair.
 You’re going to be staring at it for about a billion hours and it’s vital you can always pick it out from the background.
 There are tons of options in-game for setting up what it looks like, plus loads more console modifications that can be made.
 Rather than listing all the possible options here, we recommend using a crosshair customiser that’ll spit out the correct commands you can copy and paste in.

 As for the rest of the HUD, you can customise it with the following commands.